The Best 4 Day Vancouver Itinerary by a Local

 Canada Place and Coal Harbour

 Next, walk around the seawall from Canada Place to Coal Harbour.
 On the way, you'll additionally come across the Digital Orca.
-This lego-style killer whale structure was installed in 2009 and is a great photo-op.
+This Lego-style killer whale structure was installed in 2009 and is a great photo op.
 Then, continue walking around the waterfront to Stanley Park or hop on the bus that will take you straight to the park's entrance.

-See Canada Place on a tour
+☂️ Visit Canada Place with a tour

 Stanley Park and Totem Poles

+You can either follow a variety of trails that will lead you through the park or choose to walk or bike part of the nine-kilometer Seawall that wraps around the park.
 The First Nations Totem Poles are also a must-see and one of Vancouver's most-visited attractions.
 Located at Brockton Point, they were added in the 1920s, but some of the poles may have been carved in the 1880s.

 Some other sites of interest to see include Brockton Point Lighthouse, the Rose Gardens, Lost Lagoon, Beaver Lake, and Prospect Point.
 If you're visiting the park with kids, or the weather's bad, the Vancouver Aquarium within the park is a worthwhile stop too.

-Places to stay near Stanley Park
+🏨 Accommodations close to Stanley Park

 English Bay Beach and Surrounding Beaches

 Also, check out the A-maze-ing Laughter sculpture close to the beach.
 The animated bronze statues will be an interesting addition to your vacation photos!
+Along with English Bay Beach, Sunset Beach, Second Beach, and Third Beach are additional popular spots in this area.

 Head to Third Beach for a quieter and more relaxed beach day.
 That is unless you're visiting on a summertime Tuesday night when Third Beach hosts an impromptu drum circle.
 Arrive between 6 PM and 9 PM to dance and listen to music provided by the Vancouver residents.

-Stay near English Bay Beach
+🏨 Accommodations nearby English Bay Beach

-Explore English Bay Beach on a tour
+☂️ Discover English Bay Beach on a tour

 Cactus Club Cafe